gobbyo/IoT/docs/tutorial-uploaddevicefile.md

 - Connect your storage account to your IoT Hub
 - Create code to upload a file from your Device

-There are several reasons why you might want to upload files from an Internet of Things (IoT) device to the cloud:
+There are several reasons why you might want to **upload files from an IoT device** to the cloud:

-- **Data storage and backup**.
+- *Data storage and backup*.
 The cloud provides a secure and scalable location to store data from your IoT devices.
 This can be useful for creating backups of your data in case something goes wrong with your device.
-- **Data processing and analysis**.
+- *Data processing and analysis*.
 The cloud provides powerful resources for processing and analyzing data from your IoT devices.
 This can be useful for generating insights and making data-driven decisions.
-- **Remote access**.
+- *Remote access*.
 By uploading data to the cloud, you can access it from anywhere with an internet connection.
 This can be useful for monitoring and controlling your IoT devices remotely.
-- **Integration with other systems**.
+- *Integration with other systems*.
 The cloud provides a way to integrate data from your IoT devices with other systems and applications.
 This can enable a wide range of possibilities, such as triggering automated responses based on data from your devices or integrating with other systems for analysis and decision making.

 [todo] image needed